 The complete Kubernetes architecture combines several components and concepts, but one characteristic binds them together: the system has a declarative state model managed by control loops that automatically apply actions to reconcile your cluster’s actual state with the desired one you configure.

 Built-in controllers such as Deployments and ReplicaSets track your cluster’s objects and manage the lifecycle of their dependents.
-When you create a new 3-replica Deployment object using Kubectl, the Deployment controller will automatically start a ReplicaSet with three Pods, for example.
+When you create a new three-replica Deployment object using kubectl, the Deployment controller automatically starts a ReplicaSet with three Pods, for example.

 Controllers are a general pattern used throughout Kubernetes.
 They are often part of Operators, a term that describes custom code that integrates specific apps with Kubernetes.